musharafmaqbool/MISP-and-NESSUS-SCAN-CORRELATION/README.md

 # **Threat Intelligence Correlation using MISP, Nessus and NVD.**

 ## **Overview**
-This repository contains a Jupyter Notebook (`project.ipynb`) that performs correlation between threat intelligence data from **MISP** (Malware Information Sharing Platform), **Nessus Scan Reports**, and **NVD** (National Vulnerability Database).
-The project helps in identifying vulnerabilities associated with known threat indicators.
+This repository provides a comprehensive guide on correlating threat intelligence data from MISP (Malware Information Sharing Platform), Nessus Scan Reports, and NVD (National Vulnerability Database).
+It focuses on threat intelligence analysis, Elasticsearch integration, and non-SIEM-based correlation techniques to identify vulnerabilities associated with known threat indicators.
+The repository includes step-by-step instructions, scripts, and documentation to assist cybersecurity professionals in enhancing threat detection and vulnerability assessment.

 ## **Features**
 ✅ README2 file guides you on how you can upload file to elastic search.